 Only use bitwise operators on unsigned integer values as the results of some bitwise operations on signed integers are implementation defined.

-Use commonly available functions such as htonl(), htons(), ntohl() and ntohs()to convert from host byte order to network byte order and vice versa.
+Use the POSIX standard functions htonl(), htons(), ntohl() and ntohs() (where available) to convert from host byte order to network byte order and vice versa.
 This would be needed to interface between an i80x86 architecture where the Least Significant Byte is first with the network byte order, as used on the Internet, where the Most Significant Byte is first.
-Note: functions such as these are not part of the C standard and can vary somewhat among different platforms.
+If these functions are not available, identify and use appropriate equivalent functions.
+Use bitwise operations only as a last resort.

 In cases where there is a possibility that the shift is greater than the size of the variable, perform a check as the following example shows, or a modulo reduction before the shift: